 - Assist NMEP in strengthening engagement with the private sector through public-private partnerships, especially with selected mining companies on the Copperbelt.

-- Prepare a new nationwide supplemental environmental assessment (SEA) for 2020-2025 in view of the expiration of the current SEA in November 2019.
+- Prepare a new nationwide supplemental environmental assessment (SEA) for 2020-2025 in view of expiration of the current SEA in November 2019.

 - Support the NMEP to plan and implement the 2020 national ITN mass campaign.